Warriors Trade Pitch Flips Jordan Poole for $51 Million Bucket-Getter

 “Then you got Kelly Olynyk, who’s a stretch big.
 He’s not a rim protector by any means,” Brown added. “[But] he can also play-make when he needs to.
 He’s 6’11”, he has size, he can space the floor.”

-Clarkson has a player option in 2023-24 on the fourth and final year of his four-year, $51.5 million contract in Utah, which allows Golden State to move on from his contract after next season if the franchise needs to for cap reasons.
-For a trade to occur, Clarkson must opt in with the Jazz this summer.
+Clarkson has a player option in 2023-24 on the final season of his four-year, $51.5 million contract in Utah, which would allow Golden State to move on from him after next season if it wants to trim the budget.
+For a trade to occur this summer, however, Clarkson must first opt in with the Jazz and forego free agency.

-On the other hand, Poole is entering the first season of a four-year, $128 million contract in 2023-24 and will hamstring the Dubs financially going forward.
-Poole’s contract becomes even more problematic should the Warriors reach extension agreements with both Green and Klay Thompson over the next year or two.
+Poole is entering the first season of a four-year, $128 million contract in 2023-24 and will hamstring the Dubs financially going forward, which is a problem even if he proves worth the investment.
+Poole’s contract becomes more problematic should the Warriors reach extension agreements with both Green and Klay Thompson over the next year or two.

 Jordan Poole Doesn’t Believe Golden State Trade Rumors